JSMitra/ForYourKeysOnly/README.md

 # ForYourKeysOnly (FYKO, can be pronounced as Fi-Ko or φ-Ko)
 ### Cyber Security Application using AES Key Generation through ANNs.

-### Researched and Executed as a part of Thesis work at Liverpool John Moore's University, England.
+### Researched and Executed as a part of Thesis work at Liverpool John Moores University (LJMU).
 ### Its for your keys only i.e., to protect your AES Keys from sharing on the network but yet enabling Clients and Server to interact using shared ANN Models.

 ## ForYourKeysOnly or FYKO is a Project that makes use of ANNs for Generation of AES Keys which inturn can be used to encrypt data.